 The Stop Rx Greed campaign will include national television, radio and digital ads, editorial content, emails to members, social media posts, ongoing advocacy and grassroots activity in D.C. and the states, and a petition calling on Congress and the Administration to take action now.
 As part of the campaign, AARP will push for support of a number of policy solutions at the national and state level to help lower drug prices, including:

-For more about Stop Rx Greed, visit www.aarp.org/rx.
+For More information about Stop Rx Greed, visit www.aarp.org/rx

 JOIN FOR JUST $16 A YEAR